hammerjs/hammer.js/README.md

 Listen to events triggered by the added recognizers, or remove the binded events.
 Accepts multiple events seperated by a space.

-### `Hammer.Recognizer(options)`, the base of every recognizer.
+### `Hammer.Recognizer(options)`
 Every Recognizer extends from this class.
 Below are the only methods you would need.

-The options object is different  for most of the recognizers, but all have the property `event` and `pointers`,
+The options are different for most of the recognizers, but all have the property `event` and `pointers`,

 `event` is used as the triggered event (like `swipe` or `pan`), and as the lookup field when calling `Manager.get()`.
 `pointers` is the amount of touches/pointers the recognizer requires.